MRasavong/MRasavong.github.io/essays/tools.md

 ### VIII.
 Conclusion:

-  While AI should remain an *option* for students who wish to use it, as the purpose of the course is to provide students with an accurate overview of the state of the software engineering industry, students should also be cautioned about overrelying on AI.
+  While AI should remain an *option* for students who wish to use it, as the purpose of the course is to provide students with an accurate overview of the state of the software engineering industry, students should also be cautioned about depending on AI too much.